UNIONIZE WILFRID LAURIER UNIVERSITY

 Antonio Rodriguez, Research Assistant

-A union ensures that IAs and RAs are being fully compensated for the entirety of their labour.
+A union ensures that IAs are being fully compensated for the entirety of their labour.

-There are many differences between contacts.
-This either prevents IAs from investing proper time into giving students feedback or causes them go over allocated time and not be paid for their extra labour.
-A union would allow IAs to be successful in meeting student needs which is not currently feasible in all circumstances.
+There are many differences between contracts.
+This either prevents IAs from investing proper time into giving students feedback, or causes them to go over allocated time and not be paid for their extra labour.
+A union would allow IAs to be successful in meeting student needs, which is not currently feasible in all circumstances.

 Katlyn Melcher, Instructional Assistant